Building Sustainable and Effective State Higher Education Finance Systems

 How states invest in higher education now matters more than ever.
 At a time of fiscal pressure, shifting enrollment patterns, and growing expectations for postsecondary value, funding decisions play a critical role in determining whether higher education continues to serve as a pathway to opportunity—or becomes less accessible and less effective for the students who need it most.

-Building Sustainable and Effective State Higher Education Finance Systems is a new policy brief and companion fact sheet designed to support more student-centered, value-focused policymaking.
+Building Sustainable and Effective State Higher Education Finance Systems is a new policy brief, with companion fact sheet, designed to support more student-centered, value-focused policymaking.
 While many states are navigating tight budgets and competing priorities, current higher education finance approaches often fall short in aligning investments with student success, equitable access, and long-term economic value.

 This resource introduces a practical, nonpartisan framework to help states rethink how they allocate and evaluate higher education funding.
 Rather than prescribing a single model, it offers a set of core principles and guiding questions that policymakers and stakeholders can use to assess whether current—and proposed—investments are advancing meaningful outcomes for students and states alike.